CIBC-Internal/python/Doc/library/poplib.rst

    connection attempt (if not specified, the global default timeout setting will be used).

+   .. audit-event:: poplib.connect self,host,port poplib.POP3

+   .. audit-event:: poplib.putline self,line poplib.POP3

+      All commands will raise an :ref:`auditing event <auditing>` ``poplib.putline`` with arguments ``self`` and ``line``,
+      where ``line`` is the bytes about to be sent to the remote host.

+   .. versionchanged:: 3.9
+      If the *timeout* parameter is set to be zero, it will raise a :class:`ValueError` to prevent the creation of a non-blocking socket.

 .. class:: POP3_SSL(host, port=POP3_SSL_PORT, keyfile=None, certfile=None, timeout=None, context=None)